mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 You need to **distribute the workload** across multiple machines to run such a large-scale pipeline to completion in a reasonable amount of time.
-That's how you fully leverage the capabilities of modern cloud computing: going from zero to **thousands of CPUs** for a few hours, then back to zero.
+That's how you fully leverage the capabilities of modern cloud computing: Going from zero to **thousands of CPUs** for a few hours, then back to zero.

 The system as a whole must also satisfy a variety of other constraints:
 - **Fault-tolerance**: if a machine fails, the pipeline should be able to recover and continue processing